tpmptuvejp/HomeMadeScripts/README.md

 # HomeMadeScripts
-Some of my scripts that I made for fun.
+Some of my scripts that I made/learned for fun.
 I you want to add something, feel free!